Advanced Nuclear Reactor Project in Seadrift, Texas

 Safe

-X-energy’s technology begins with fuel that is designed not to melt and that has been called “the most robust nuclear fuel on earth.”
-The Xe-100's design relies on physics and intrinsic safety features, not only systems, to provide safe, continuous operation.
+X-energy’s technology uses TRISO fuel, often referred to as, “the most robust nuclear fuel on earth.”
+The Xe-100's design pairs our proprietary TRISO-X fuel will intrinsic safety, using both physics and mechanical systems, to provide safe, continuous operation.

 Versatile